systemtruststores/systemtruststores.github.io/docs/rationale/index.md

 ### on macOS

-On macOS the trust store is the Keychain.
+On macOS the truststore is the Keychain.

 Language runtimes can integrate with the Keychain in the following ways: